thomas-marquis/ytrack-python-1/subjects/Q02E01_raise_exceptions/README.md

 Create a file `recipes.py` with a function `create_recipe` that take 3 parameters:

-* name: the recipe name as string
+* _name_: the recipe name as string
-* persons: number of persons as integer
+* _persons_: number of persons as integer
-* ingredients: list of ingredients (list of strings)
+* _ingredients_: list of ingredients (list of strings)

-This function check if recipe data are correct and simply return a dictionary.
+This function check if recipe data are correct and simply return a dictionary:

 ```python
 {